btwitsPratyush/luxe/README.md

 ---

-Built with ❤️ using React, GSAP, and Tailwind CSS
+Built with ❤️ using React, GSAP, and Tailwind CSS.